ModernRonin/ProjectRenamer/README.md

 * Your local repository copy must be clean.
 This is to ensure that in case we have to discard changes, we don't discard anything you wouldn't want discarded, by accident.
 If *renameproject* detects uncommitted changes, added files or the like, it will abort its operation.
 * the tool won't adjust your namespaces - just use R# for this.
+* I have not tested this with old-style, pre-SDK `csproj` projects and I very likely never will

 ### Soft Limitations
 * you cannot have more than one solution file or the solution file in another location than the current directory - could be turned into an optional command-line argument in the future
 * you cannot use this without git - the git-aspects could be made optional via a command-line flag in the future
 * you cannot use this with projects of other types than `csproj`, for example `fsproj`
-* I have not tested this with old-style, pre-SDK `csproj` projects
 * the detection of whether the local repo is clean might throw false positives in some cases
 * you cannot use wildcards, like `renameproject ModernRonin.CommonServices.* ModernRonin.Common.Services.* ` - this would be very handy for the wide-spread convention to have an accompanying ` *.Tests ` project
 * you need to manually update the tool with `dotnet tool update -g ModernRonin.ProjectRenamer` and you need to come here to check whether there is a new version (or check nuget)
 * if you use paket as a global tool instead of as a local tool, paket support will fail currently - you should really switch to using paket as a local tool, if you can. but on the other hand, in the future *renameproject* might just become smarter about this using a combination of checking whether there is `paket` in the `PATH` and the presence of `dotnet-tools.json` and whether it contains an entry for paket

 ## License